Washington Injury Attorneys Serving Victims of Head-On Collisions

 - Third party drivers.
 Sometimes, it is a third party that leads to a head-on accident between two other vehicles.
 For example, when a car tries to change lanes where another vehicle is driving, and in order to avoid the accident, the driver veers over into oncoming traffic.
 In this instance, the driver veering wouldn’t be at fault; it would be the driver who forced them out of their lane.

 - Road hazards and conditions.
 From cracks to improper lane markings and even potholes, there are certain road conditions that can lead to fatal head-on impacts.

 Were You Injured in a Serious Accident in Washington?
 Contact an Injury Lawyer Right Away

-If you were injured in an accident, whether it was a head-on collision or not, contact the accident injury attorneys at Brett McCandlis Brown & Conner, PLLC today.
+If you were injured in an accident in Seattle or any other areas in Washington, whether it was a head-on collision or not, contact the accident injury attorneys at Brett McCandlis Brown & Conner, PLLC today.
 We understand what you are going through.
 We want you to focus on your physical and emotional recovery and no longer worry about finances or even missing work.
 Explore your options for compensation now by calling us for a free consultation at 800-925-1875 or request your appointment online.